Submitty/submitty.github.io/_docs/sysadmin/student_auto_feed.md

 ### 1. Requirements <a name="requirements"></a>
 * Submitty Student Auto Feed is intended to be managed by a systems administrator or similar IT professional.
 * PHP 5.4 or higher with `pgsql` and `iconv` extensions.
   * Although not a necessity, the auto feed script can operate on the same server that Submitty is running on.
-In which case, you may need to install the `iconv` extension.
   * The `ssh2` extension is also required if the data feed CSV resides on a different server than the script is running from (this also includes running the script on the Submitty server).
 * A regularly updated CSV data feed of student enrollment.
   * Contact your university's registrar and/or data warehouse for assistance.